 On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose .
 On the page that appears, click Add.

-On the Add Kubernetes Cluster page, select the cluster to be added to the ASM instance and click OK.
+In the Add Kubernetes Cluster page, select the cluster that you want to add and click OK.

-If your application runs in a single cluster or multiple clusters in a VPC, we recommend that you select Filter out Kubernetes clusters that are in the same VPC as the ASM Instance to filter clusters.
+If your application runs in a single cluster or multiple clusters in a VPC, we recommend that you click Filter out Kubernetes clusters that are in the same VPC as the ASM instance to filter clusters.
+Then, select the ACK cluster that you want to add from the cluster list.

 Make sure that the proxy container of the cluster to be added to the ASM instance can access Istio Pilot of the ASM instance.
 If Istio Pilot of the ASM instance does not allow Internet access, make sure that it can be accessed by the proxy container in the VPC.